punchjay/CSHP301A/gibble03/README.md

 # Exercise 3 - Gibble Jay ejg2

-- Included is Path Core + Test Automation for PurchasePrice
+- Included is Path Core + Test Automation for CanRack, and updated PurchasePrice